EEDI – what is it?

 GHG Emissions Rating – what is it?

-The GHG Emissions Rating is an innovative measure developed by RightShip and Carbon War Room that allows comparison of a ship’s CO2 emissions relative to peer vessels of a similar size and type using a simple A - G scale.
+The GHG Emissions Rating is an innovative measure developed by RightShip and Carbon War Room, a nonprofit that merged with, and became part of, Rocky Mountain Institute in 2014.
+It allows comparison of a ship’s CO2 emissions relative to peer vessels of a similar size and type using a simple A - G scale.
 The most efficient vessels are rated A, the least efficient are rated G. Ship types are largely consistent with those used by IMO MEPC.
 A comprehensive explanation of RightShip’s method is accessible here .

 Why has the GHG Emissions Rating been developed?

 Shipping impacts the environment through emissions of greenhouse gases (GHG) - primarily carbon dioxide (CO2) - and pollutants such as nitrogen oxides (NOx), sulphur oxides (SOx) and unburnt hydrocarbon particulate matter (PM).

 While transporting goods by sea represents the most efficient means of moving cargo over long distances, air pollution from the shipping sector still represents a significant component of total emissions - estimated at 949 million tonnes of CO2 in 2012 (some 3.1% of the global total).
 According to the IMO’s GHG Study (2009), if unabated, shipping could contribute 18% of all emissions by 2050.

 This GHG breakdown does not divide into all ships equally and considerations such as ship size, fuel type and engine performance, as well as advances in maritime technology, mean that some ships are simply more efficient than others.